-It’s almost time for young adults to head off to college and what says becoming an adult more than having to start building credit?
+It’s almost time for young adults to begin their college career and what says becoming an adult more than having to start building credit?
 One of the easiest ways for young adults to build their credit is through credit cards, however with so much information out there it can get a little confusing.

 Let us walk you through the process to help you begin the journey of building a strong credit profile and if you’re the parent of a college student or young adult here’s some information you can pass along to teach them how to be financially fit.